melih-damar/ose-template-course-project/README.md

 This is a template for student projects.
 We use [GitHub Classroom](https://classroom.github.com) to administrate our student projects and so you need to sign up for a [GitHub Account](http://github.com).
 You can use the [Jupyter Notebook](https://github.com/HumanCapitalAnalysis/student-project-template/blob/master/student_project.ipynb) to work on your project.

+The notebook contains an example replication of a paper by Carneiro & al. (2011) who study the marginal returns to a college education in the United States using the National Longitudinal Survey of Youth 1979 (NLSY79).

+* Carneiro, P., Heckman, J. J., & Vytlacil, E. J. (2011).
+[Estimating marginal returns to education.](https://www.aeaweb.org/articles?id=10.1257/aer.101.6.2754) *American Economic Review, 101*(6), 2754–81.

 Please ensure that a brief description of your project is included in the [README.md](https://github.com/HumanCapitalAnalysis/student-project-template/blob/master/README.md), which provides a proper citation of your baseline article.
 Also, please set up the following badges that allow to easily access your project notebook.

 <a href="https://nbviewer.jupyter.org/github/HumanCapitalAnalysis/student-project-template/blob/master/student_project.ipynb"